jamal7x7/my-portfolio/src/posts/how-iavascript-works-3-functions.md

 ## IIFE

-So global variables are bad,they can cause a lot of issues , how can we minimize them? one of the tricks used by developers is **IIFE**: _immediately invoked function expression_ that look like this:
+So, global variables are bad,they can cause a lot of issues , how can we minimize them? one of the tricks used by developers is **IIFE**: _immediately invoked function expression_, it look like this:

 ```js
 ;(function() {